 “Felony crimes are the most complicated and serious offenses in Florida.
 Typically, the government trains and hones its most experienced and accomplished prosecutors to handle such cases.”

-In addition to the possibility of imprisonment, a felony conviction carries a number of additional consequences:
+In addition to the possibility of imprisonment and fines, felony convictions carry a number of additional consequences:

 - Unable to rent an apartment

 - Ineligible for federal or state financial aid

 - Inability to find and/or hold employment